+Drainage

-Drainage Drainage covers etc were not lifted.
+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-There is a private sewage system (septic tank) which is located within the grounds.
-This was not inspected.
+Drainage is to a private septic tank located within the garden grounds.
+This was not checked or tested.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-New smoke alarm standards were introduced in Scotland in February 2022.
+New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.